 Besides password masking, here are some other functions of your password input to keep in mind:

-- Can users paste a password into this input?
-We recommend allowing this.
+Can users paste a password into this input?
+We recommend allowing this in case visitors store their passwords digitally.

-- Will you allow two-factor authentication?
+Will you allow two-factor authentication?
 2FA is becoming increasingly common for web applications, especially those storing sensitive information.
+Providing visitors with the option to enable this is advisable.

-- What happens when a user submits the wrong credentials?
+What happens when a user submits the wrong credentials?
 How many tries will you give them?
-Your password field should indicate when a password is wrong and have protections against brute force attacks (entering many passwords in an attempt to guess the right one).
+Your password field should indicate when a password is wrong and have protection against brute force attacks (entering many passwords in an attempt to guess the right one).

 What we like about this example: Providing a login code instead of a password means one less password for users to store or remember.
 The tradeoff here is requiring users to open their email and retrieve the code.